edemaine/talk-token-swapping-in-trees/README.md

 This repository serves as a demo of an approach to making slides by combining the following technology (all free and open source):

-* [RevealJS](https://revealjs.com/): a flexible HTML presentation framework, extendable by plugins and themes.
+* [reveal.js](https://revealjs.com/): a flexible HTML presentation framework, extendable by plugins and themes.
 Here we use:
   * [Chalkboard](https://github.com/rajgoel/reveal.js-plugins/tree/master/chalkboard):
     enables live drawing annotation on the slides (using pen or touch or mouse)
   * [Merriweather](https://fonts.google.com/specimen/Merriweather) font
-* [Pug](https://pugjs.org/): a concise indentation-based notation for HTML, which makes it easier to express RevealJS slides, and to mix together other languages.
+* [Pug](https://pugjs.org/): a concise indentation-based notation for HTML, which makes it easier to express reveal.js slides, and to mix together other languages.
 Here we use:
   * [Stylus](https://stylus-lang.com/): a concise indentation-based notation
     for CSS (styling of HTML)